Sharing Our Faith

 As we have discussed before, and as we should understand when sharing our faith, the Bible teaches that God has mercy on some, and the rest He hardens (Romans 9:18).
 We should also understand that unregenerate man does not have the capacity or ability to receive the Gospel message unless it has been granted to Him by God to do so (John 6:65).

-The ones to whom God shows mercy are called to faith in Christ and they receive the Gospel message.
+The ones to whom God shows mercy are, at some point in their lives, called to faith in Christ, and they receive the Gospel message.
 One evidence of their calling by God is that they believe in Christ.
 Other evidence is that they will have a genuine love for other believers, which will be demonstrated by their actions.
-The others, whom the Scripture says that God hardens, are left in their sins and have no hope of understanding or receiving the Gospel message (Matthew 13:11, John 8:42-47, 10:22-26).
+All the others, whom the Scripture says that God hardens, are left in their sins and have no hope of understanding or receiving the Gospel message (Matthew 13:11, John 8:42-47, 10:22-26).

 We should not volunteer to share our faith with anyone who is a member of a pagan faith, unless they show a sincere interest in the Gospel message, and because they are aware that we are Christians, they approach us with questions about our faith.
 Those who display an open hostility toward the Gospel we should avoid, and not give them what is sacred or cast our pearls to them, while at the same time understanding that they may not always remain hostile to the Gospel of Christ.
 We should also avoid sharing our faith with those who are atheistic and display a callous indifference to the Gospel message.